 “Private Letter Ruling” shall mean a ruling issued by the IRS to the taxpayer, applying or revealing the IRS’ interpretation of the tax laws to a specific set of facts.

-“Protection and Control Devices” shall mean such protective relay systems, locks and seals, circuit breakers, automatic synchronizers, associated communication equipment and other control and protective apparatus as specified and approved by Company as necessary for the operation of the Plant in parallel with the Company Electric System and to permit Company’s facilities and the Plant to operate economically, reliably and safely in their normal manner.
+“Protection and Control Devices” shall mean such protective relay systems, locks and seals, circuit breakers, automatic synchronizers, associated communication equipment and other control and protective apparatus as are necessary for the operation of the Plant in parallel with the Company Electric System and to permit Company’s Electric System and the Plant to operate economically, reliably and safely in their normal manner.

 “Qualified Plant Operator” shall mean a Person that has been properly trained to monitor and control the operation and output of the Plant.